realkarych/rxconf/docs/get-started/hello-world.md

 | `datetime` | ✅              | ✅              | ❌              | ❌              |

 !!! note
-    You can iterate via `AttributeType` if it's value it's primitive representation is iterable, hash it if it's hashable etc.
+    You can iterate via `AttributeType` if it's value's primitive representation is iterable, hash it if it's hashable etc.

+### Exceptions handling

+All exceptions can be raised by RxConf are inherited from `rxconf.exceptions.RxConfError`.

+There are some of them:

+- Not-existing file: `rxconf.exceptions.ConfigNotFoundError`.
+- Unknown extension (that is not specified in any `FileConfigType` registered in `ConfigResolver`): `rxconf.exceptions.InvalidExtensionError`.
+- Config with broken schema: `rxconf.exceptions.BrokenConfigSchemaError`.
+- Unknown attribute (e.g. `yaml_conf.some.unknown.attr`): `rxconf.exceptions.InvalidAttributeError`.

+All existing exceptions your can check in [exceptions.py](https://github.com/realkarych/rxconf/blob/main/rxconf/exceptions.py).

 ## Observers & Hot-Reload